 #4: Massachusetts: Mohawk Trail

-The Cold River Virgin Forest area of the Mohawk Trail State Forest has 700 acres of old-growth forest, turning spectacular shades in the Fall.
+For more picturesque views, the Cold River Virgin Forest area of the Mohawk Trail State Forest has 700 acres of old-growth forest, turning spectacular shades in the fall.
 Expect historic villages, mountain rivers, and views over wooded valleys and distant ranges.